Calorie Deficit: How to Calculate It for Weight Loss

 Now, how do you get rid of this extra fat and lose weight?
 By creating a calorie deficit.
 Calorie deficit refers to cutting down a certain number of calories from your usual intake.

 Now how do you find out how much energy you have burnt?
-The simplest estimation of total calories burned in a day is through calculating your Total Daily Energy Expenditure (TDEE).
+The simplest estimation of total calories burned in a day is by calculating your Total Daily Energy Expenditure (TDEE).
 This refers to the total amount of energy or calories your body burns every day while performing its regular bodily functions and any physical activity.

 Your energy expenditure depends on four things: